Skip to main content

 The testing phase in release management refers to UAT or user-acceptance testing.
 This is where real users test the application and provide feedback.
 This is usually done through beta testing, where a free version is given to a selected set of users, or by having the QA team perform testing that validates the acceptance criteria.

-The importance of the testing phase lies in the amount of data collected and the fixes done for the build to be in a stable state, ready for release.
+The importance of the testing phase lies in the amount of data collected and the fixes made so that the build is stable and ready for release.

 The process is iterative.
 When new defects are found, the team fixes the issues and redesigns the build for better stability.
 The build should pass the testing stage to be considered for final implementation and release.